-Mikhail Tatarnikov studied opera and symphony conducting at the St Petersburg State Rimsky-Korsakov Conservatoire (class of Alexander Polishchuk).
+Mikhail Tatarnikov was born in Leningrad in 1978.
+Graduated from the Rimsky-Korsakov St Petersburg State Conservatory (class of Alexander Polishchuk).

-He made his debut as a conductor at the Mariinsky Theatre in 2006 with the premiere of the ballet Metaphysics to Prokofiev’s Second Symphony.
-In 2007 he conducted his first opera – a new production of Prokofiev’s The Love for Three Oranges.
-He has subsequently conducted a large number of operas and concerts.
+He made his debut at the Mariinsky Theatre in 2006 with the ballet Metaphysics set to the music of Prokofiev’s Second Symphony.
+In 2007 he also made his debut there as an opera conductor (Prokofiev’s The Love for Three Oranges).
+At the Mariinsky Theatre he has subsequently conducted more than forty titles.

 He was Valery Gergiev’s assistant throughout a run of Wagner’s tetralogy Der Ring des Nibelungen at the Metropolitan Opera.
 Has been a production conductor at the Opéra de Monte-Carlo (Prokofiev’s The Gambler), the San Francisco Opera (Věc Makropulos by Janáček) and the Gran Teatre del Liceu in Barcelona (The Demon by Rubinstein).